FREQUENTLY ASKED QUESTIONS

 Before We Start

 - What can I expect?
 You can expect a non-judgemental environment in which we will explore your struggles, what's working and what's not working, set goals, share insights, observations, information, and tools to help.
 As you begin to share your story you will talk about things that open up wounds, at times bringing about emotions we try hard to keep under wraps.
 This is normal.
 We will work together to give you tools to deal with those things.
-Then we will move together toward healing and peace. http://www.counseling.org/aca-community/learn-about-counseling/what-is-counseling
+Then we will move together toward healing and peace.
+Click here to learn more about counseling.

 - How much is it?
 Please feel free to contact me directly for any specific questions regarding rates.